Eric Gordon Brahinsky

 Enrolled at University of Texas at San Antonio in 1995 as mathematics major.
 Earned Bachelor of Science magna cum laude in Mathematics, 1997.

 Ended full-time symphony employment in 1999 due to chronic back pain triggered and/or exacerbated by injuries sustained in an accidental fall in 1997, but continues to free-lance as a violinist and teach violin privately.
-Also tutors high school-level mathematics privately, and has consulted part-time on mathematics examinations with a local publisher of educational tests.
+Formerly tutored high school-level mathematics privately and consulted part-time on mathematics examinations with a local publisher of educational tests.

 In addition to professional concerns, maintains interests in genealogy, wordplay, reading, and computer programming.